 The ACMA Act was enacted in 2005 in order to regulate and enforce Australian Parliament regulation in the Telecommunications and Broadcasting Services Acts, among others.
-This law provides the authority to initiate investigations into non-compliance of the regulations associated with each act.
+This law provides the authority to initiate investigations into non-compliance with the regulations associated with each act.
 ACMA may provide remedial guidance to ensure that individuals remain in compliance.
-It should be stated that the ACMA does not give legal advice, but offers guidance to achieve compliance to the acts they have authority and knowledge over.
+It should be stated that the ACMA does not give legal advice, but offers guidance to achieve compliance with the acts they have authority and knowledge over.

 Web Accessibility National Transition Strategy

-All government owned and operated information and services must be accessible by conforming to the Web Content Accessibility Guidelines (WCAG) 2.0.
+All government-owned and operated information and services must be accessible by conforming to the Web Content Accessibility Guidelines (WCAG) 2.0.
 This includes federal, state, and territories in Australia.

-The Web Accessibility National Strategy strives to establish universal design for accessibility and to reinforce the UN’s Convention on the Rights of Persons with Disabilities.
+The Web Accessibility National Strategy strives to establish a universal design for accessibility and to reinforce the UN’s Convention on the Rights of Persons with Disabilities.
 To be accessible for all people with disabilities, the Web Accessibility National Transition Strategy established a work plan to implement web accessibility.
 It began with preparation in 2010 and continued to transition in 2011.
 The last phase, implementation, completed in 2014, at which point all websites must be made accessible by conforming to WCAG 2.0 level AA conformance standards.